More than 105,000 Mississippians have received first doses of a coronavirus vaccine, and more than 9,000 have received both of the required doses.

-Desoto County has the highest number of COVID-19 cases in the state, with 16,475 confirmed.
+Desoto County has the highest number of COVID-19 cases in the state, with 17,331confirmed.
 For most of the pandemic, DeSoto County only trailed behind Hinds County, the state's most populous county, in its caseload.
-Hinds now ranks second with 15,559 cases.
-Harrison County on the Mississippi Gulf Coast ranks third with 12,447 cases.
-Jackson County ranks fourth with 9,800 confirmed cases.
+Hinds now ranks second with 16,373 cases.
+Harrison County on the Mississippi Gulf Coast ranks third with 13,731 cases.
+Jackson County ranks fourth with 10,557 confirmed cases.

 As of Jan.
-12 there were 112 COVID-19 patients and zero open ICU beds at Baptist Memorial Hospital in Southaven.
-Data was not available for Methodist Healthcare in Olive Branch.
+18 there were 67 COVID-19 patients and zero open ICU beds at Baptist Memorial Hospital in Southaven.
+At Methodist Healthcare in Olive Branch there were 30 COVID-19 patients and zero open ICU beds.
 It's been well over a month since more than three ICU beds were open in DeSoto County, with zero being open on some days.

 “Methodist Le Bonheur Healthcare remains in a stable state across our entire system.
 We closely monitor capacity at each of our hospitals,” A Methodist Le Bonheur spokesperson said in a statement.
 “The data shown on the state website is a single snapshot in time.
 It’s important to note that the number of total operational beds consistently fluctuates based on staffing and availability.
 As a large healthcare system, we have the ability to transfer patients from one hospital to another, if needed.

 As of Jan.
-12, there were 6 active outbreaks among DeSoto County long-term care facilities, with 111 total cases between them.
+19, there were seven active outbreaks among DeSoto County long-term care facilities, with 113 total cases between them.
 The state department of health defines an outbreak at a long-term care facility as one or more cases among residents or two or more cases among staff within 14 days.